aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

         and ``--summary``.

-    Running the scan with ``--summary --summary-by-facet`` Plugins creates individual summaries for all the facets with the same license, copyright and other scan informations, at a codebase level (in addition to the codebase level general summary generated by ``--summary`` Plugin)
+    Running the scan with ``--summary --summary-by-facet`` Plugins creates individual summaries for all the facets with the same license, copyright and other scan information, at a codebase level (in addition to the codebase level general summary generated by ``--summary`` Plugin)

     An example scan using the ``--summary-by-facet`` Plugin::